 (University of Cambridge)

-26. In 2018, crypto and blockchain saw $5 billion in worldwide private investment.
+26. In the first half of 2019, crypto and blockchain saw $1 billion in worldwide private investment.

-2018 was the most profitable year for cryptocurrencies and blockchain tech in a long time.
-That year, private investment worldwide peaked at $5 billion.
+Overall, 2018 was the most profitable year for cryptocurrencies and blockchain tech in a long time, with more private investment by count than ever before.
+In other words, that year, private investment worldwide peaked at $5 billion.

-28. Over 200 banks and payment providers worldwide have tested or implemented Ripple’s technology with their own payment systems.
+28. Over 200 banks and payment providers worldwide have tested or used Ripple’s tech with their payment systems.

 30. For every $100 billion invested in AI, banks can get an additional $300 million in revenue.

-Artificial intelligence can greatly cut costs of operation, resulting in tremendous amounts of money saved.
+Artificial intelligence can significantly cut operation costs, resulting in tremendous amounts of money saved.

-If current fintech trends concerning AI adoption persist, banks could see an extra $300 million in revenue for every $100 billion invested.
+Namely, if current fintech industry trends concerning AI adoption persist, banks could see an extra $300 million in revenue for every $100 billion invested.

-31. 70% of all financial services firms are using machine learning.
+31. 70% of all financial services firms use machine learning.

-Machine learning is a subset of AI that financial services are particularly fond of, as the data shows.
-As many as 70% of them make use of machine learning in one form or another.
+As the data shows, machine learning is a subset of AI that financial services are particularly fond of.
+As a matter of fact, as many as 70% of them use machine learning in one form or another.

 (Alan Turing Institute)

 Compliance and identity verification cost banks jaw-dropping amounts of money.
-If AI replaced human workers here, banks could save up to $70 billion annually.
+But if AI replaced human workers here, banks could save up to $70 billion annually.